Depersonalization-derealization disorder: Psychosocial

 There is growing evidence linking physical and sexual abuse in childhood with the development of dissociative disorders.
 Childhood interpersonal trauma – emotional abuse in particular – is a significant predictor of a diagnosis of DPDR.
-Compared to other types of childhood trauma, emotional abuse has been found to be the most significant predictor both of a diagnosis of depersonalization derealization disorder and of depersonalization scores, but not of general dissociation scores.
+Compared to other types of childhood trauma, emotional abuse has been found to be the most significant predictor both of a diagnosis of depersonalization-derealization disorder and of depersonalization scores, but not of general dissociation scores.
 Some studies suggest that greater emotional abuse and lower physical abuse predict depersonalization in adult women with post-traumatic stress disorder (PTSD).
 Patients with high interpersonal abuse histories (HIA) show significantly higher scores on the Cambridge Depersonalization Scale, when compared to a control group.
 Earlier age of abuse, increased duration and parental abuse tend to correlate with severity of dissociative symptoms.
 Besides traumatic experiences, other common precipitators of the disorder include severe stress, major depressive disorder or panic attacks.
 People who live in highly individualistic cultures may be more vulnerable to depersonalization due to a hypersensitivity towards threats and fears of losing control.

 A 2010 study found evidence that some users participating in virtual reality (VR) may be more likely to experience dissociation after use.
 Users reportedly experienced higher levels of a lessened sense of presence in reality after exposure to VR.
 However, it was noted that the effects of exposure were likely to rapidly disappear after returning to objective reality.
-Additionally, individuals who reported higher preexisting dissociation levels as well being more easily immersed or absorbed in imagination overall were found to be linked to higher increases in dissociative symptoms after the VR exposure.
+Additionally, individuals who reported higher preexisting dissociation levels, as well as being more easily immersed or absorbed in imagination overall, were found to be linked to higher increases in dissociative symptoms after the VR exposure.
 This study offered evidence towards a link between imaginative processes of the brain and dissociative experiences.